 Starting Seeds Indoors

 There are many reasons to start seeds indoors, not least of which is a way to cure spring fever!
-As well as an economical way to garden, you will get to witness the miracle of seed germination and it is a great teaching tool for kids.
-Our advice is to start with a few types of seeds; going overboard can overwhelm both your energy and your indoor space.
+As well as being an economical way to garden, you will get to witness the miracle of seed germination and it is a great teaching tool for kids.

 Getting Started The first thing you will need is seed.
 Gulley Greenhouse offers a seemingly endless variety of flower, vegetable, and herb seeds.
 The seed packets themselves are full of information, from planting depth and spacing, to germination times and harvest dates.
 You can save leftover seeds in the packet if kept in a dark, cool and dry place.
 The success rate lowers the longer you keep them, we recommend that after 2 years you start fresh.